 'To Bee a Honey' changed my mindset about book writing and creativity.
 Particularly, it helped me to realize Mark Zuckerberg's words; from a speech that he gave at Harvard University.
 He said;

 "Ideas don't come out fully formed.
 They only become clear as you work on them.
 You just have to get started.
 If I had to know everything about connecting people before I got started, I never would have built Facebook."

-I am currently working on my third book.
+I am currently working on my third book titled The Silence We Eat.
 I thought that I would release it around August this year, but I have changed my mind.
 I don’t have a new date in mind which makes the process even more exciting and less stressful for me.

 I am going through the same process as I did for ‘To Bee a Honey’ however, the doubt, fears, and excitement that I felt with ‘To Bee a Honey’ feels new again with this piece.
-However, I am yet to reach that place of satisfaction within me as I felt with ‘To Bee a Honey.’
 At least, twice every week, I reread the whole manuscript and revise it based on new feedback that I get from my close friends.